Allen Leavell: Playing career

-Leavell was selected in the fifth round of the 1979 NBA draft by the Houston Rockets, going on to play ten seasons in the National Basketball Association (NBA), all as a member of the Rockets, appearing in exactly 700 games in the regular season.
+Leavell was selected in the fifth round of the 1979 NBA draft by the Houston Rockets, going on to play ten seasons in the NBA, all as a member of the Rockets, appearing in exactly 700 games in the regular season.
 On January 25, 1983, he set a franchise record with 22 assists in a game.
-Over the whole 1982-1983 season, he was the team's leaders in points, steals, and assists.
+Over the whole 1982–1983 season, he was the team's leaders in points, steals, and assists.

-Leavell was waived early in the 1986-87 season by the Rockets and then signed again a few months later after the team lost two players due to drug suspensions.
+Leavell was waived early in the 1986–87 season by the Rockets and then signed again a few months later after the team lost two players due to drug suspensions.

 In his NBA career, he averaged 9.5 points per game and 4.8 assists per game.
 Leavell participated in two NBA Finals (in 1981 and 1986), in two losses against the Boston Celtics.
 He finishes as the third all-time with the Rocket Franchise in both assists (3,339) and steals (929).

 In 1989, he joined the Continental Basketball Association playing for the Tulsa Fastbreakers but was suspended after assaulting a referee.